 PUBLIC COMMENT.
 Public comment is an opportunity for the public to address the Council on items not related to a public hearing or Council action item pertaining to City jurisdiction.
 Public comment process:

 - Public comment cards can be picked up and submitted during normal business hours (8 am – 5 pm Monday – Friday) at the City Administration office.
+Comment cards are also available in the Council Chambers.
+Comment cards will be received up until the Public Comment section of the meeting.

 - The public comment period will be limited to no more than 30 minutes.
+In special circumstances, Council has the discretion to extend the public comment period.

 - The Mayor or Chair will call on the citizen during public comment.

 - Individuals will be given 3 minutes to speak.
+If there are more than 10 citizens requesting to speak, individuals will be given 2 minutes to speak.

 Rob PellWard 1 Representation